gravitl/netmaker-docs/pro/pro-setup.rst

    :align: center

 You can toggle between a Monthly or a Yearly subscription plan for when your trial period ends.
 Click on the "Tier breakdown" button to view the details of the plan.
-Once your done, click on the "Add Payment Details in Stripe" button.
+Once you're done, click on the "Add Payment Details in Stripe" button.

 .. image:: images/pricing-and-limits.jpg
    :width: 80%